-John Wynne

-artist's bio

 John Wynne is a Canadian sound artist currently living in London, UK.
 His practice, which is often research-led, includes large-scale, multi-channel installations for galleries and public spaces, delicate sound sculptures, flying radios, and composed documentaries that hover on the boundary between documentation and abstraction.
-His Installation for 300 speakers, player piano and vacuum cleaner became the first piece of sound art in the Saatchi Collection in 2009.
-In 2009 he also created the installation Wireframe for the Surrey Art Gallery, BC.
+His Installation for 300 speakers, Pianola and vacuum cleaner became the first piece of sound art in the Saatchi Collection in 2009.
+At Surrey Art Gallery in 2009 he created the installation Wireframe, described in the Globe and Mail as "an intense, visceral experience".
 His work with endangered languages includes the installation Hearing Voices (2005) and Anspayaxw (2010).
-In 2008 his work with heart and lung transplant patients, in collaboration with photographer Tim Wainwright, led to a book, a 24-channel installation, and commissions for CBC and BBC Radio.
+His work with heart and lung transplant patients, in collaboration with photographer Tim Wainwright, led to a book, a 24-channel installation, and commissions for CBC and BBC Radio.
 Wynne obtained his PhD from Goldsmiths College, University of London, and is a Reader in Sound Arts at the University of the Arts London.

 www.sensitivebrigade.com